Bílina: Demographics

+Economy

+The largest employer based in the town is AGC Automotive Czech, engaged in shaping and processing of flat glass.
+It employs more than 1,500 people.
+Other large companies with more than 500 employees are Prodeco (manufacturer of machinery for mining and quarrying) and Revitrans (engaged in the rental and maintenance of construction and mining machinery).

+Transport

+The I/13 road (the section from Most to Teplice, part of the European route E442) passes through the town.

+Bílina is located on several important railway lines, including Prague–Cheb and Děčín–Kadaň.

 Sport

 The town boasts a modern multipurpose stadium and a winter stadium with a capacity of 1,000 people.
-Thehe is also a swimming pool.
+There is also a swimming pool.

 Sights

-Lobkowicz château is a baroque castle built in the years 1676–1682 on the site of an earlier Gothic castle.
-A preserved Hussite bastion as a remnant of the massive town fortifications is in the eastern part of the caste complex.
+Lobkowicz Castle is a baroque castle built in the years 1676–1682 on the site of an earlier Gothic castle.
+A preserved Hussite bastion as a remnant of the massive town fortifications is in the eastern part of the castle complex.
 The castle is privately owned.

-The town hall is a main landmark of the Mírové Square, historic town centre.
-It is an Art Nouveau building from 1908–1911.
-Marian column and a fountain on the square are from the second half of the 17th century.
+The town hall is a main landmark of the Mírové Square in the historic town centre.
+It is an Art Nouveau building, built in 1908–1911.
+The Marian column and the fountain on the square are from the second half of the 17th century.

 The Church of Saints Peter and Paul is a parish church and historic monument.
 The original church was built already in 1061.
 The entire architecture blends Gothic and Renaissance elements, created during the reconstruction in 1573–1575, after the town was hit by a fire.

 Kyselka spa complex includes the spring house of the mineral waters, cafes and natural amphitheatre in a forest setting.